hisyamzayd/catatanku-rest-api/readme.md

     ```

 ### Connecting to Database
 Open [catatan_routes.js](catatan_routes.js) and uncomment and comment these code.
-User based on your own configuration.
+User information based on your own configuration.
 ```js
 //uncomment this for local use
 user: 'your_name',